 This group of vegetables are a great source of vitamin A.

 Vitamin A is the same substance as retinol which is an ingredient in many skin creams sold as moisturizers.

 Vitamin A also improves circulation, and this in turn helps to speed up the process of skin cell renewal.

-This leads to a more glowing and healthy skin.
+All of which leads to a more glowing and healthy skin.

-This isn’t only a keto diet thing, but it is very often practiced as part of a keto diet.
+Intermittent fasting isn’t only a keto diet thing, but it is very often practiced as part of a keto diet.

 It is used as a way of super charging the effects of the diet.